Lonely (2NE1 song): Music video and promotion

 The Korean music video for "Lonely" was filmed on April 27, 2011 and was directed by Han Sa-min, who had previously directed the music video for Big Bang's fourth mini-special album's title song, "Love Song".
 The first teaser for "Lonely" was released on May 10 and featured CL and Minzy, and was followed by teasers featuring and Dara and Bom on May 11.
 The music video was uploaded to their official YouTube channel the next day.
-The cost of the outfits that 2NE1 featured in the music video, which consisted mostly of luxury brand Balmain, reportedly cost around US$200,000.
-In comparison, the production cost of the video itself was only about $150,000, making the members' outfits more expensive than the video itself.
+The cost of the outfits that 2NE1 featured in the music video, which consisted mostly of luxury brand Balmain, reportedly cost around ₩200 million ($180,000).
+In comparison, the production cost of the video itself was only about ₩150 million ($135,000), making the members' outfits more expensive than the video itself.

-A new Japanese edition of the music video was released on September 21 by YGEX along with the release of Nolza.
+The Japanese edition of the music video was released on September 21 by YGEX along with the release of Nolza.
 The song was not extensively promoted on music programs; but on May 29, 2NE1 made a surprise two-part performance on SBS's Inkigayo with "Lonely" and Bom's solo single "Don't Cry".
 The appearance was made due to the overwhelming popularity of the two songs and was done as a gift to their fans.
 They later won a mutizen award for "Lonely".